-During the course of the year the council took the decision to no longer be a constituent member of the Lancashire Combined Authority or the Shadow Combined Authority.
-However, the council remains committed to working with all the Lancashire authorities to establish alternative options for working together on strategic regional initiatives.
+Although no longer a constituent member of the Lancashire Combined Authority or the Shadow Combined Authority, the council remains committed to working with all the Lancashire authorities to establish alternative options for working together on strategic regional initiatives.

 Meetings of the committees are open to the public, except where personal or confidential matters may be disclosed.
-Public platform allows members of the public to make a point or raise a question during the course of programme committee meetings.
-Members of the public also have the facility to ask a question at council meetings and to make representations on planning applications being considered by the Planning Committee by pre-registering to do so.
+Public platform allows members of the public to make a point or raise a question during the course of Programme Committee meetings, Council together with the Planning Committee.
 Members of the Council who are not members of the respective committees can ask questions at committee meetings.
 This helps ensure robust accountability of decisions.
+Members of the public also have the facility to ask a question at council meetings by pre-registering to do so.
 These arrangements have proved effective throughout the year with members of the public taking the opportunity to use these various means of communication.